JohnGabrielRodi/Huge_Hello_World_program/README.md

 A monster 'hello world' program using a massive class, loops, methods, comprehensions, etc.

-I can imagine someone who is learning Python downloading this program and typing it out method by method to practice and sharpen their skills.
+I can imagine someone who is learning Python copying this program and typing it out method by method in order to refresh and sharpen their skills.